yaegerg/universe-bot/README.md

   - If we all write a message for the same trigger, and try that trigger in the chat room, every bot will respond.
   - Change line 16, replacing `USERNAME` with your own username.
   - Change the response to be whatever you'd like, maybe something like "I heard they're the best tennis player in the country."...or something more true, perhaps.
+  > _Note: Remember that bots are interacting with people.
+Bots should be programmed to adhere to the code of conduct in any given organization, and should be built empathetically._
 3. **Test this out in the Slack channel.**
+4. **Specialize the bot**.
+  - Whether you want to add more commands that are basic call and response or add more advanced functionality, code them in now.
+  - If you aren't sure how to complete the feature, add some comments in the code so you can come back to it later.

+> :tada: Congratulations, you've just:
+> - Edited JavaScript to customize bot responses
+> - Interacted with a bot through chat
+> - Set plans for a bot for future use

 ### Get your own bot instead of our default bot
 1. **Create your Hubot App**